Transmission ERDA of ubiquitous deuterium in H-containing materials: Results and discussion

 \subsection{Ratio of D to H yield}

-Figure \ref{fig-1} shows T-ERDA spectra of the mylar/Ni(20) sample, measured for the incident He$^{2+}$ charges of 1.56 and 3.80 $\mu$C. From the estimate employing the stopping powers by SRIM \cite{Zie2013}, the two peaks at 4.16 and 5.87 MeV are identified as recoil H and D from the mylar film, respectively.
+Figure \ref{fig-1} shows T-ERDA spectra of the mylar/Ni(20) sample, measured for the incident He$^{2+}$ charges of 1.56 and 3.80 $\mu$C. The two spectra are shown to confirm the appearance of a small peak at 5.87 MeV.
+From the estimate based on the stopping powers by SRIM \cite{Zie2013}, the two peaks at 4.16 and 5.87 MeV are identified as recoil H and D from the mylar film, respectively.
 Figure \ref{fig-2} shows T-ERDA spectra of the PPS/Ni(20) and PPS/Ni(25) samples, measured for the incident He$^{2+}$ charges of 4.00 and 0.90 $\mu$C, respectively.
 For PPS/Ni(20), the two peaks at 4.19 and 5.93 MeV are due to recoil H and D, respectively, from the PPS film, according to the similar estimate as for mylar/Ni(20).
-The prominent peak at 4.97 MeV and relatively small peaks at 3.6 and 2.9 MeV will be discussed in \ref{S-reaction} by referring to the supplementary spectrum of PPS/Ni(25).
+It is noteworthy that in Figs. 1 and 2 the D peaks have been successfully observed on the suppressed background yield by adopting the Ni foil of higher Coulomb barrier than that of the Al foil used previously.
+The prominent peak at 4.97 MeV and relatively small peaks at 3.6 and 2.9 MeV will be discussed in \ref{S-reaction} by referring to the spectrum of PPS/Ni(25), in which the observed peak energies shift to the low-energy side because of the increased thickness of Ni by 5 $\mu$m.

-From the T-ERDA spectra, D and H yields are obtained by counting the areas under the peaks after subtracting the discernible background yield in figures 1 and 2.
-The background subtraction has been carried out by assuming the straight baseline connecting the ends of low- and high-energy tails of the peak, which are clearly recognized in every spectrum plotted in the linear scale, as shown in figure \ref{fig-3}.
+From the T-ERDA spectra, D and H yields are obtained from the areas under the peaks after subtracting the discernible background yield in Figs. 1 and 2.
+The background subtraction has been carried out by using the straight baseline connecting the low- and high-energy background levels of each peak, which were obtained by averaging the yield over the $\pm$0.05 MeV range of the assumed low- and high-energy ends of the peak.
+Note that such ends of the peak are clearly recognized in every spectrum plotted in the linear scale, as shown for the D peaks in Fig. \ref{fig-3}.